sipolac/thesis/README.md

 # thesis

 This contains the code used for my master's thesis, [Summarizing electricity usage with a neural network](https://drive.google.com/file/d/0B2eLkoWKdSD0enR4N2d2TEdlT0E/view?usp=sharing), which was supervised by [Nigel Goddard](http://homepages.inf.ed.ac.uk/ngoddard/).
 The thesis was written for the MSc in Artificial Intelligence program at the University of Edinburgh and was submitted in August 2017.
 It represents roughly 10 weeks of work.
-For this thesis I was awarded the Informatics Dissertation Prize for Top Performance.
+For this thesis I was awarded the Informatics Dissertation Prize for Top Performance (given to 3 of 135 students in the MS in AI program) as well as a [sustainability prize](https://www.ed.ac.uk/about/sustainability/news/postgraduate-dissertation-prize-2017).

 The abstract for the thesis is: